danielnaab/django-int-to-roman/README.md

 # django-int-to-roman

-A simple Django project that converts an integer to a roman numeral.
+A simple Django project that converts an integer to a Roman numeral.
 Django 1.8 and Python 2.7.

 ## Install project and dependencies